KwanLab/Autometa/docs/source/benchmarking.rst

 Benchmarking
 ============

-This page contains information regarding the test datasests that the users can use as well as benchmarking of the current autometa algorithm with its previous version as well as with other binning pipelines.
+This page contains information regarding the test datasests the users can use as well as benchmarking of the current autometa algorithm against its previous version as well other binning pipelines.

 Test datasests
 ==============